boorism/boorism.github.io/_portfolio/8_heisenberg.md

 {% include gallery caption="Oil on canvas; (2014)"%}

 <p align = "justify">This was a pretty influential piece in my "career" as an artist.
 I had been commissioned at the time by my highschool chemistry teacher to paint him whatever I wanted.
-Being obsessed with the events of Breaking Bad I decided it was a fitting
+Being obsessed with the events of Breaking Bad I decided it was a fitting subject, and tried to include my limited chemistry knowledge by immitating the first entry of the periodic table.
+The 'H' here stands for both Hisenberg and Hydrogen, with the numbers in the corners relating to the atomic numbers and weights, something I'm often asked to explain.</p>

+<p align = "justify">The success from this painting was a bit more than anticipated.
+My teacher was of course very happy with it, but I also had the idea of offering prints online.
+A day or so after posting it, it blew up and I found myself running back and forth to the print shop for weeks.
+Funds for uni were always welcome, and it motivated me to stick to art as a secondary hussle.</p>